ComeAndGrow/ComeAndGrow/README.md

 This platform is meant to be a mashup of Twitter-DeviantArt-Instagram-Reddit and eventually Discord but community-Driven rather than a whole product that can manage multiple communities at once.

 Good luck, to me.

+## Stuff I Will Use:
+- Encore.TS (Why Not?)
+- NextJS
+- Postgres
+- Redis